Home of the Sewalot Site

 Kankakee is a city in Kankakee, Illinois, once home to the Potawatomi Indians.
 The Kankakee River, part of the upper Illinois River was perfect to transport goods to and from the factory.

-In 1896 the full sized Improved New Goodrich sewing machine or their No2 model sold for $26.50 a princely sum of around six weeks wages.
+In 1896 the full sized Improved New Goodrich sewing machine or their No2 model sold for $26.50 a princely sum of around eight weeks wages.
 The Improved Goodrich Sewing Machine was also sold as the New Treasure Sewing Machine and was guaranteed by Foley & Williams for 10 years.

 One of the retailers for Foley & Williams and Goodrich sewing machines was W C McKenzie & Co of Piedmont, South Carolina.